2018 Florida Amendment 4

-Florida Amendment 4, also the Voting Rights Restoration for Felons Initiative, is an amendment to the Constitution of Florida passed by ballot initiative on November 6, 2018, as part of the 2018 Florida elections.
+Florida Amendment 4, also the Voting Rights Restoration for Felons Initiative, is an amendment to the constitution of the U.S. state of Florida passed by ballot initiative on November 6, 2018, as part of the 2018 Florida elections.
 The proposition restored the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
 The amendment does not apply to Floridians convicted of murder or sexual offenses.